Power Rangers Lost Galaxy

-Power Rangers Lost Galaxy is a tokusatsu television series and the seventh season of the Power Rangers franchise, based on the 22nd Super Sentai series Seijuu Sentai Gingaman.
-The series was the first to follow the Sentai tradition of a new cast with each new series.
+Power Rangers Lost Galaxy is a tokusatsu television series and the seventh entry of the Power Rangers franchise, based on the 22nd Super Sentai series Seijuu Sentai Gingaman.
+The series was the first to follow the Sentai tradition of a new cast with each new series with minimal costume and prop elements being recycled from Denji Sentai Megaranger.
+The seventh series marked the final season to feature Bulk (Paul Schrier) as a main character and he was the last original cast member to leave the show.

 Kendrix Morgan (Valerie Vernon), the first Pink Galaxy Ranger for this series, was briefly killed off two-thirds through the season, marking the first time that a Ranger was killed off in the series.
 Kendrix was temporarily written out of the show as Vernon had temporarily departed to seek treatment for leukemia.
 Her treatment was successful and she returned for the season finale.